mideactive/alx-low_level_programming/0x00-hello_world/README.md

-  ### TASK (5):- Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+### [5-printf](https://github.com/mideactive/alx-low_level_programming/blob/master/0x00-hello_world/5-printf.c):- Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

                .
 Use the function printf
                .
 You are not allowed to use the function puts